TravelByRocket/kj6-dev/content/atlas/syllabus.md

 I'm open to finding other days or times if these conflict with your schedule.

-This is also an open time for you to bring disucssion ideas, career questions, or get general feedback.
+This is also an open time for you to bring discussion ideas, career questions, or get general feedback.
 You are never obligated to attend, but I would think that if you don't attend at least a couple of times in the semester then you will have passed up an opportunity for advancing your knowledge, perspective, and career.

 ## System Requirements

 ### macOS

 You MUST have access to a computer running macOS Ventura 13.5 (July 2023) or later.
-The OS names after Ventura are Sonoma (September 2023) and Sequioa (currently Beta, full release expected in September 2024).
+The OS names after Ventura are Sonoma (September 2023) and Sequoia (currently Beta, full release expected in September 2024).

 I have heard mixed responses about whether there may be loaner laptops through ATLAS, so that will be up to you to find out.
 It might also work to use a mac in the computer lab.